Using parsuna¶

 on_error(event.error)

-Two rules to keep in mind while writing the driver:
+Three things to keep in mind while writing the driver:

 Events are final in source order.
 The parser never retracts or reorders events; once you have seen one, it will not be un-emitted.